Zé Kalanga: Early career

-Zé Kalanga was born on 12 October 1983 in Luanda, Angola and he played junior level football in England at Bristol City.
-He began his senior career in 2004 at Angolan club, Petro Atletico in his hometown of Luanda, showing an appetite for goals in his three-seasons spell.
+Zé Kalanga was born on 12 October 1983 in Luanda, Angola and played junior-level football in England at Bristol City.
+He began his senior career in 2004 at Angolan club Petro Atletico in his hometown of Luanda, showing an appetite for goals in his three-season spell.

 Dinamo București and Boavista

-His bright and promising performances for Angola on the right wing at the 2006 World Cup earned the 23-year-old a move to Romanian club Dinamo București who needed a replacement for Florentin Petre, paying to Petro Atletico a fee estimated by the Romanian press between $200.000–500.000.
-Upon arriving on the Bucharest Henri Coandă airport, his first words in front of the reporters at the advice of the club's officials were:"Batem Steaua!"
+His bright and promising performances for Angola on the right wing in the 2006 World Cup earned the 23-year-old a move to Romanian club Dinamo București which needed a replacement for Florentin Petre.
+Dinamo paid Petro Atletico a fee estimated by the Romanian press between $200,000–500,000 for his transfer.
+Upon arriving at the Bucharest Henri Coandă airport, his first words in front of the reporters at the advice of the club's officials were:"Batem Steaua!"
 (We will defeat Steaua!).
 He made his Liga I debut on 13 August 2006 in a 1–0 away win over Jiul Petroșani and kept his promise as in his first derby, Dinamo won 1–0 against Steaua.
-He scored his first goal in the league on 1 October in a 3–1 win over rivals Rapid București, then he scored another one in April 2007 in a 2–0 victory against Gloria Bistrița, these being his only two goals scored in the 21 league games coach Mircea Rednic used him, as the team won the title.
-Zé Kalanga also appeared in five matches as The Red Dogs reached the sixteenths-finals of the 2006–07 UEFA Cup where they were eliminated with 3–1 on aggregate by Benfica.
+Zé Kalanga scored his first goal in the league on 1 October in a 3–1 win over rivals Rapid București, followed by another one in April 2007 in a 2–0 victory against Gloria Bistrița, and those were his only two goals scored in the 21 league games coach Mircea Rednic used him, as the team won the title.
+He also appeared in five matches as The Red Dogs reached the round of 32 in the 2006–07 UEFA Cup where they were eliminated with 3–1 on aggregate by Benfica.

-In June 2007 he did not attend Dinamo's pre-season reunion after the summer break.
-Following this, he was loaned out to Portuguese side Boavista for the duration of the 2007–08 season, making his debut on 15 September 2007 under coach Jaime Pacheco in a 0–0 draw against Leixões, his evolution being praised by the press.
+In June 2007, Zé Kalanga did not attend Dinamo's pre-season reunion after the summer break.
+Following this, he was loaned out to Portuguese side Boavista for the duration of the 2007–08 season, making his debut on 15 September 2007 under coach Jaime Pacheco in a 0–0 draw against Leixões, and his performance was highly regarded.
 He played constantly for them, a highlight being an assist to Jorge Ribeiro's goal in the 2–0 win over Sporting Lisbon.
-Zé Kalanga played 22 league games, helping The Panthers finish on the 9th place, but the club ended up being relegated because of referee corruption in the 2003–04 season.
+Zé Kalanga played 22 league games, helping The Panthers finish in 9th place, but the club ended up being relegated because of referee corruption in the 2003–04 season.

-Zé Kalanga returned at Dinamo in September 2008, but he played rarely in one season and a half spent at the club.
-With The Red Dogs he has a total of 33 Liga I games with two goals scored and seven appearances without scoring in European competitions.
+Zé Kalanga returned to Dinamo in September 2008, but he played rarely during one and a half seasons spent at the club.
+With The Red Dogs, he has a total of 33 Liga I games with two goals scored and seven appearances without scoring in European competitions.

 Late career

-Zé Kalanga was sold by Dinamo in January 2010 back to Angola at Libolo for $500.000.
+Zé Kalanga was sold by Dinamo in January 2010 back to Angola at Libolo for $500,000.
 He spent the rest of his career in Angola, also playing for Santos de Angola, Bravos do Maquis and Santa Rita until his retirement in 2017.